mdmohsanul/Frontend/NextJs/Notes/Navigation/navigation.md

 - params is a promise that resolve to an object containing the dynamic route parameters (like id)
 - searchParams is a promise that resolve to an object containing the query parameters like searching,sorting
+- while page.tsx has access to both params and searchparams , layout.tsx only has access to params.

+## client component does not support async components so if we want to access params in client component then we have to use "use" API

+## Navigating Programatically

+- It is useful suppose when we place order the it will automatically redirect to the order confirm page or after successful sumbit a form a success page to display.